 Helicopter parents follow them, cleaning up their messes and preventing them from taking missteps.
 While this may seem helpful and cautious, it often backfires.

 Helicopter parenting can produce children with low self-confidence.
-Overprotective parents can make children feel as though no one trusts them to make their own decisions.
-Kids with helicopter parents might not learn how to cope with stress because they’re not subjected to it very often.
+Overprotective parents can make children feel that no one trusts them to make their own decisions.
+Kids with helicopter parents might not learn how to cope with stress because they’re not often subjected to it.

 Moreover, worried parents can produce anxious children.
-If fearful parents are always warning their kids to be careful, children may become wary of trying new things or finding their freedom.
+If fearful parents always warn their kids to be careful, children may become wary of trying new things or finding their freedom.

 Parents want to be involved in their kids’ lives.
 On the one hand, too much control can prevent children from learning important life lessons.
 On the other hand, kids need guidelines to feel safe and trust their environments.